 Resolution 59 “Enhancing participation of telecommunication operators from developing countries”: Proposals to suppress by Arab, and CITEL; proposal to supress or to modify by ATU.
 Focal points defined by Arab, ATU, and CITEL.
 Coordinator for this Resolution: ???

-Resolution 84 “Studies concerning the protection of users of telecommunication/information and communication technology services”: Proposals to suppress by APT, ATU, and CITEL.
+Resolution 84 “Studies concerning the protection of users of telecommunication/information and communication technology services”: Proposals to modify by APT, ATU, and CITEL.
 Focal points defined by APT, ATU, and CITEL.
 Coordinator for this Resolution: ???

 Resolution 85 “Strengthening and diversifying the resources of the ITU Telecommunication Standardization Sector”: No proposals so far.